-The shooter must contact the lowest numbered ball on the table first and either: 1) pocket the called ball in the called pocket, or 2) have any ball contact a rail.
+The shooter must contact the lowest numbered ball on the table first and either: 1) pocket the called ball in the called pocket, or, 2) have any ball contact a rail.

-If the player pockets the called ball (lowest numbered) in a pocket-other than the called pocket, that ball stays down and the opponent has the option to play the table as is, or have the shooter shoot again.

-If the player pockets the called ball (other than the lowest numbered) in a pocket other than the called pocket, that ball stays down (except for the 10 ball, which is spotted) and play passes to the opponent with the cue ball where it stopped, or has the option to give it back.
+If the player pockets the called ball (lowest numbered) in a pocket other than the called pocket, that ball stays down and the opponent has the option to play the table as is, or, have the shooter shoot again.
+If the player pockets the called ball (other than the lowest numbered) in a pocket other than the called pocket, that ball stays down (except the 10-ball which is spotted) and play passes to the opponent with the cue ball where it stopped.
+Anytime the 10-Ball is pocketed out of turn it is spotted.